What to do to Make Money when You’re Totally Broke

 6. Market Research, Mystery Shopping and Reviews

-Paying $100 a session, any market research opportunities that came up I jumped on.
+Paying $100 a session, we took any market research opportunities that came up.

-They were few and far between but worth it.
+They were few and far between but worth it when I could do them.

-Mystery shopping didn’t pay a lot but it sometimes meant I got clothes or food for my kids plus a small amount of money.
+Mystery shopping didn’t pay a lot but sometimes we got clothes or food for our kids plus a small amount of money.

 Back then, some sites paid you to write reviews.
-When I couldn’t sleep or I had to wait for something I would quickly write a few reviews.
+When we couldn’t sleep or we had to wait for something, we would quickly write a few reviews.

-The pay was only 20cents to $1 per review, so quite small but it was something I could do.
+The pay was only 20cents to $1 per review, so quite small but it was something we could do in a few minutes while waiting to pick up the kids or at the doctors or something.

 7. Enter Competitions

-While it isn’t directly making money it did see me win hampers, clothes, DVD’s, movie tickets and other things which were not in my budget and helped.
+While it isn’t directly making money it did see us win hampers, clothes, DVD’s, movie tickets and other things which were not in our budget and helped.

 8. Cash in Cans